Join our newsletter

 MG

 It’s beautiful.
 Lynne Cooke and I said, “well, if we’re going to do this to make it truly Dia, because it has to be an anti-museum museum, we should have an artist work on it.”
-Robert Irwin, we had commissioned him to do the project at Dia Chelsea, and so we suggested to him that he would be the architect thinker.
+We had commissioned Robert Irwin to do the project at Dia Chelsea, and suggested to him that he would be the architect thinker.
 Much is written about that.
 That was the way to make it an anti-museum museum, in the spirit of Dia.
-And more people went to Dia Beacon than went to Dia Chelsea.
-So when we said we were closing Dia Chelsea, the entire staff understood.
+More people went to Dia Beacon than went to Dia Chelsea.
+When we said we were closing Dia Chelsea, the entire staff understood.
 We were still operating on a TCO and more people were going to Beacon than Chelsea.

 EO